ErikFontanel/portfolio/src/work/aceandtate/aceandtate.md

 {% image 'at-main3.jpg', 'Ace & Tate Product Photography' %}
 {% endgallery %}

-New high resolution pack shots to showcase the quality of the frames but are also recognisable as Ace & Tate when out of context, ie. shared on platforms like Instagram and Pinterest.
+An experience that not only inspires, but also creates context around the product by using high quality photography of the glasses being worn by people with all types of faces.

 {% gallery {
   css: 'grid:3'